michaelcpuckett/activity-kit/README.md

 - `activitypub-core-db-mongo`
 - `activitypub-core-db-sqlite`

-* TODO: PostreSQL
+* TODO: PostreSQL, Cloudflare's d1

 #### Authentication Adapters

-Users can sign up and log in to their account.
+Users need to be able to sign up and log in to their account.

 Current this project comes with: